Home » Deliberateness » Voluntary Simplicity » The Hidden Cost of Modern Convenience

 I may earn a commission if you click on links in this post and make a purchase.

-I have been thinking for a while now about balancing modern convenience with simple living.
 When does that convenience become a burden?
 When is it time to take a step back from the latest technology in favor of actually simplifying life?
+How can we spot a so-called time-saver that is actually costing us more than we think?

 It is so easy for us to become slaves to our possessions without even really noticing it.